bachvaroff/mcs51/scmc/8051/sw/misc/disp/disp.rst

                                     668 ;Allocation info for local variables in function 'main' 669 ;------------------------------------------------------------
                                     670 ;symbol                    Allocated to stack - _bp +2
-                                    671 ;counter                   Allocated to registers r7
+                                    671 ;bit                       Allocated to registers r7
                                     672 ;i                         Allocated to stack - _bp +3
                                     673 ;j                         Allocated to registers r3
                                     674 ;i                         Allocated to registers r6